Didisimmons/MMA-Haircare/TEST.md

 2. Receive an email confirming the creation of my account after. registering.

-When a user registers to create an account with MM- Beauty, they are sent a confirmation email with a link to verify their email address in order to login to the new account.
+When a user registers to create an account with MMÀ- Beauty, they are sent a confirmation email with a link to verify their email address in order to login to the new account.

 ![email for creating new account](readme-files/readme/testing/test30.png "email for creating new account")